Regional Long-Term Rent Assistance Program

 144466

-RLRA will only reschedule an orientation two times.
-If the participant does not attend on the second attempt, the application will be automatically cancelled.
+RLRA will only reschedule an orientation twice.
+If the participant does not attend on the second attempt, the application will be automatically cancelled or exited from the program.

 144466